When will the share market bounce back and how long will it take?

 This information is not a recommendation nor a statement of opinion.
 You should consult an independent financial adviser before making any decisions with respect to your shares in relation to the information that is presented in this article.

-Top trades by global Sharesight users — August 2024
+Top trades by global Sharesight users in 2024

-Welcome to the August 2024 edition of Sharesight’s trading snapshot for global investors, where we look at the top trades by Sharesight users around the world.
+Welcome to the 2024 edition of our global trading snapshot, where we dive into this year’s top trades by Sharesight users around the world.